 Yes.
-For non-custodial parents there is a 21 day waiting period (see Question 12) after the school notifies the custodial parent of the request.
 There is no waiting period for custodial parents.
-Custodial parents are entitled school records "as soon as practicable and within ten days after the initial request."
-603 CMR 23.07.
-If you are a custodial parent, it is important to be sure that school officials know that the child lives with you.
+Custodial parents are can get school records "as soon as practicable and within ten days after the initial request."
+6 If you are a custodial parent, it is important to be sure that school officials know that the child lives with you.
+For non-custodial parents there is a 21 day waiting period after the school notifies the custodial parent of the request.

-9. Do you have to prove to the school that you are a custodial parent in order to get the records "within ten days"?
+9. Do you have to prove to the school that you are a custodial parent to get the records "within ten days"?

 10. Do non-custodial parents have to prove to the school that they are eligible to receive school records?

 11. Will the school automatically give a copy of the student records when asked by a parent?

 No. The school must:

 - First review the student's record for any documents limiting or restricting parental access to the student's records or information which have been provided to the school or school district.
 7

 - then, immediately notify a custodial parent of a request for school records made by a non-custodial parent.
 8

 If the non-custodial parent requests the records, and there are no documents in the file limiting access, the school will provide the material after a waiting period.